 Josh drove me to the party, which was seven minutes from my condo and not at all a “barbecue”.
 In fact, there was no actual barbecue, just an oven and an ample supply of cocaine.
 It was a mid-level condo with a tiny balcony and piss-poor AC.
 I actually knew the host, a short guy that Ben once penetrated in an alcohol-induced haze.

 “PLEASE don’t remind me,” Ben said when I told him I was writing this chapter.

-“You know with all the fucked up shooting videos I’ve seen lately on YouTube, I wouldn’t be shocked if the camera panned back and it was cops chasing them,” I announced to the room.
+“Based on our current climate I wouldn’t be surprised if the camera panned back and it was the cops chasing them,” I announced to the room.

 “Who the fuck are you?
 Just strolling in here and putting on a show,” said a voice to my immediate right.